-Coming to Kajaani with Family
+Living with Family

-Schools and day-care for children in Finland
+School and day-care for children

 All children residing in Finland permanently must attend comprehensive education.
 In Finland, compulsory education applies to all 6-18 -year-olds.
 It includes pre-primary, basic and upper secondary education.
 Children normally enter preschool the year they turn six, and comprehensive school at the age of seven.